Q: Where can I find the product specifications?

 A: All documentation including the specifications for the Kinova Gen3 robot can be found here for your convenience.

-Q: What’s the difference between a 6 DoF and a 7 DoF robotic arm?
+Q: What is the difference between a fixed base and a quick-connect?

 Q: Can I power my Kinova robot with a battery?

 A: Yes.
 Doing so requires a 24V battery that meets the product requirements.
 Please refer to the user guide for the proper way to connect your Kinova robot to a battery.

 Q: How much power does the robot consume?

 Q: What are the specs of the vision module?